What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

 \subsection{More Related Work}

-Diffusion planners follow a longer history of using generative models in imitation learning~\cite{ho2016generative}.
-Most modern approaches are either based around autoregressive decoder-only transformers \cite{radford2018improving}, such as the Decision Transformer \cite{chen2021decision}, ACT \cite{george2023one}, or diffusion models \cite{ho2016generative}.
-A more comprehensive survey on Diffusion Planners was prepared by \citet{ubukata2024diffusion}.

-We draw from a rich body of work in diffusion model generalization, which typically examine image-based models.
-Approaches include examining the effect of the diffusion process noise \cite{vastola2025generalization}, architectural biases \cite{kamb2024analytic,niedoba2024towards}, and representation learning \cite{kadkhodaie2024generalization} among others.
+\textbf{Stitching through RL}: Historically, stitching through bootstrapping has been seen as one of the primary benefits of temporal difference (TD) learning~\cite{kumar2022should} in reinforcement learning (RL).
+Planning with diffusion models offers some of the stitching benefits of TD learning without needing to handle RL-specific challenges such as the deadly triad~\cite{irpan_2018,engstrom2019implementation,van2018deep} and slow temporal credit assignment~\cite{chen2021decision}.

-Another work that similarly analyzes architecture and inference strategies for diffusion planning is \citet{lu2025makes}, which interestingly finds that the best diffusion backbone are transformers, which have \emph{no} inductive biases towards locality and usually have positional attention added.
+\textbf{Architecture in Diffusion Planning:} Another work that similarly analyzes architecture and inference strategies for diffusion planning is \citet{lu2025makes}, which interestingly finds that the best diffusion backbone are transformers, which have \emph{no} inductive biases towards locality and usually have positional attention added.
 However, their work is about general performance in offline RL and not about emphasizing compositionality, which as discussed may not be an important properly for strong performance on the D4RL benchmark due to a lack of required compositionality \cite{ghugare2024closing}.
-Analyzing how transformers differ from CNNs with respect to compositionality remains unexplored as future work.

-When analyzing replanning, we apply a common form of it where replanning simply happens after some fixed number of execution steps.
-However, there are more sophisticated approaches to replanning \cite{zhou2023adaptive} which may have different effects on composition.
+\textbf{Diffusion Planner Inference Choices}: When analyzing replanning, we analyze the most common form where replanning happens after a fixed number of execution steps.
+However, more sophisticated approaches to replanning exist which may have different effects on composition.
+For instance,~\citet{zhou2023adaptive} adaptively re-plans when the estimated likelihood of the current partially executed trajectory falls too low.

+\textbf{Other Forms of Compositionality:} In our analysis of data scaling, we specifically analyze stitching as a property of data, but other works analyze other forms of generalization including concept composition~\cite{okawa2023compositional}, consistency~\cite{zhang2024emergence} and grammar~\cite{favero2025compositional}.